17 Fun Reasons To Visit Oak Mountain State Park Outside Birmingham, Alabama

 Oak Mountain State Park has a community archery facility.
 This is a great place to learn how to shoot a bow and arrow.
 It’s also an excellent location for all levels of archers because it’s open year-round, has targets, and provides a lot of space.

 Geocaching is allowed within the park.
-However, they do have to be permitted ahead of time.
+However, activities have to be permitted ahead of time.

 If you are camping, the entrance fee is included.

-You can easily spend an entire day exploring the outdoors here with 1-3 activities.
+You can easily spend an entire day exploring the outdoors here with one to three activities.
 If you have never been, we recommend camping, hiking to Peavine Falls, driving around the park, and walking the Treetop Nature Trail.

 To see everything, you’d want to stay for a few days or a long weekend.

 If you have never been to Oak Mountain State Park, we would recommend that you go.
 It is a beautiful place with breathtaking views and plenty of things to do.
 Oak Mountain State Park has also won awards for being one of Alabama’s best parks multiple years in a row.

 How Far Is Oak Mountain From Birmingham?